bananabeard/banana-term/README.md

 ## Setup

 There are multiple ways to set up banana-term for easy use.
+Various parameters and the address to be dialed can be customized by recompiling or by editing the precompiled binaries.

 - For VICE there are scripts to show the correct settings for a direct connection.
 These scripts can be used with the unmodified programs in the release.
-- For modems, for VICE with tcpser, and for the Ultimate 64 an autodialing variant should be compiled for each address planned to dial.
+- For modems, for VICE with tcpser, and for the Ultimate-64 with Swiftlink cartridge an autodialing variant should be used, prepared for each address planned to dial.
+- For the Ultimate-64 with command interface an ultimate64 variant should be used, prepared for each address planned to dial.

 ## Customization with a hex-editor